lavingiasa/UnderwaterRaiding/GameDesignDoc.md

 	+ Gives plus a bunch of points
 	+ Moves down quickly
 + ##### Shield:
-	+ Gives the player invincibiility for a couple of seconds
+	+ Gives the player invincibility for a couple of seconds
 	+ Moves down
 	+ Lasts for a bit of time
 + ##### +1 Bomb: